ComputeAI/computeAI-integrations/README.md

 Simply download the container, develop using GBs of data, and run 1000s of concurrent jobs with TBs of data.
 There is no management or tuning needed.
 ComputeAI runs reliably and unattended like an OS.

+## Join the ComputeAI Community

+- Be part of the conversation in the [ComputeAI Community Discord](https://discord.gg/wemNjP3tUd)

+## Reporting bugs and contributing code

+- Want to report a bug or request a feature?
+Let us know on [Discord](https://discord.gg/wemNjP3tUd), or open [an issue](https://github.com/ComputeAI/computeAI-integrations/issues/new)

 ## Contact Us

 To find out more, please check out our website at https://compute.ai/